ckapoor7/cheat-sheets/README.md

 # cheat-sheets
-Some cheat sheets which could be useful for the upcoming comprehensive exams...
+Some cheat sheets which could be useful for the upcoming comprehensive exams